Malo-ai/IEAP-Series02-RStudio/readme.md

 ### 2 Statistical tests: comparison of medians (or means?)

+This project evaluates the effect of a cardiac rehabilitation program on participant performance.
+Using pre- and post-intervention performance scores, the study applies paired t-tests and visualizations (line plots, boxplots with jitter) to assess improvements.
+The analysis highlights significant performance gains and illustrates individual responses to the intervention.

 2.1 Make clear what is a statistical test, and when to use it.
-Below are some questions to guide your analysis.
-You can answer them in your notebook, with a short sentence for each question.

 **Central tendency :**
 Median : Central tendency of a distribution of ordinal variables.
 50% of the observations are below it and 50% are above it.
 Intersting point : extreme values do not affect it.